turi-code/userguide/pattern_mining/frequent-pattern-mining.md

 # Frequent Pattern Mining

-A frequent pattern is a substructure that appears frequently in a data set.
+A frequent pattern is a substructure that appears frequently in a dataset.
 Finding the frequent patterns of a dataset is a essential step in data mining tasks such as feature extraction and association rule learning.
 The frequent pattern mining toolkit provides tools for extracting and analyzing frequent patterns in pattern data.